Rescue operation ends in Buner

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Meanwhile, the villagers in Bampokha staged protest, asking the government to aban blasting in the marble mines and ensure the use of standard operating procedures to avoid the loss of lives.
+Meanwhile, the villages in Bampokha staged protest, asking the government to ban blasting in the marble mines and ensure the use of standard operating procedures to avoid the loss of lives.

 They demanded that proper legislation should be made to streamline the marble industry.
 Meanwhile, Qaumi Watan Party head Aftab Ahmad Khan Sherpao expressed deep sorrow and grief over the tragic incident.
 He extended condolences to the bereaved families and prayed for the quick recovery of the injured.

-Meanwhile, the villagers in Bampokha staged protest, asking the government to aban blasting in the marble mines and ensure the use of standard operating procedures to avoid the loss of lives.
+Meanwhile, the villages in Bampokha staged protest, asking the government to ban blasting in the marble mines and ensure the use of standard operating procedures to avoid the loss of lives.

 They demanded that proper legislation should be made to streamline the marble industry.
 Meanwhile, Qaumi Watan Party head Aftab Ahmad Khan Sherpao expressed deep sorrow and grief over the tragic incident.
 He extended condolences to the bereaved families and prayed for the quick recovery of the injured.